akkartik/mu/mu.md

 Variables in registers must be initialized.
 Variables on the stack are implicitly zeroed out.

+Variables exist only within the `{}` block they're defined in.
+Space allocated to them on the stack is reclaimed after execution leaves the block.
+Registers restore whatever variable was using them in the outer block.

+It is perfectly ok to reuse a register for a new variable.
+Even in a single block (though you permanently lose the old variable then).

 Variables can be in six 32-bit _general-purpose_ registers of the x86 processor.
   - eax
   - ebx